Display-Lab/precision-feedback-pipeline/LeakdownTester/readme.md

 - `--argument` `valid input` : Details about the argument.

 ### Integer Args
-- `--reqs` `X` : Integer, default 1.
-Number of post requests sent by the script to the API endpoint.
+- `--tests` `X` : Integer, default 1.
+Number of Leakdown tests run by the script.
+To send multiple post requests from CSV or Github sources, increment this accordingly.
 - `--RI` `X` : Integer, default 0.
 The first row of data read from the specified CSV file.
 - `--RF` `X` : Integer, default 12.
 The last row of data read from the specified CSV file.
 Change this in multiples of 12 to include full "years" of data from the CSV file.
 - `--C` `X` : Integer, default 10.
 The number of columns of data to read from the CSV file.
 Only change when working with deprecated pipeline versions that do not accept MPOG Goal inclusion.